-The Western Fjords is a large peninsula located in the northwest of Iceland.
+The Western Fjords is a large peninsula located in the northwest of Norway.
 According to the locals, the island is shaped like a dragon, and Western Fjords look like its head.

 In the West Fjords, you can find unmatched and breathtaking scenery.
 The roads lead you across the high mountains, and most of the roads are narrow.